Shuhao-747/GenoPHI/README.md

 1. __Clustering with MMSeqs2__: Cluster AA sequences of phages and hosts into gene families.
 2. __Gene Family Presence-Absence Matrices__: Generate presence-absence matrices of gene families in phage and host genomes
 3. __Feature Table Construction__: Build feature tables based on co-occurrence patterns of gene families.
 Gene families with identical occurrence patterns across all genomes are collapsed into a single feature.
-4. __Feature Selection__: ML-assisted identification of protein family features that are predictive of phage-host interactions in a given dataset using recursive feature elimination (RFE).
+4. __Feature Selection__: Identification of protein family features that are predictive of phage-host interactions in a given dataset.
+Available methods include: recursive feature elimination (RFE), ANOVA using `SelectKBest`, chi-squared test, lasso linear regression, and SHAP feature importances.
 5. __CatBoost ML Pipelines__: Execute CatBoost-based pipelines for interaction prediction, including hyperparameter tuning, performance evaluation, and performance vizualization.
 6. __Prediction of New Interactions__: Assign gene family features to new genomes and predict their interactions with existing datasets.